Construction Management Software for Subcontractors

 Take Sam Bacon, the manager of Green Circle Demolition.
 Much of what they do relies on other crews having turned off utilities and other tasks before they can do their job.
 This relationship naturally leads to some disputes about who turned off what when, and that's why Bacon needs good evidence to back him up.
 "In this business, he who has the best information always wins," says Bacon.
 Using construction management software for subcontractors with photos built in, Green Circle has proof of the work they do and can bring that proof up in seconds in case of a disagreement.
 "If there's a dispute all I have to do is forward them the report with the photo proving it," Bacon states, "There are no ten phone calls going back and forth, it's all right there in the report.
 It provides you with the ability to prove you're in the right and come to the conversation with the back up you need."

-The ability to quickly and easily settle disputes between contractors and subcontractors is a huge benefit to construction management software for subcontractors because it helps save the relationship between the two: and any subcontractor can tell you that the majority of their business comes from working with the same GCs for years.
-If you can prove your position to the GC in case of a dispute then you can save not only time and stress in emails and phone calls but a potentially worthwhile working relationship that your business is built on.
+The ability to quickly and easily settle disputes between contractors and subcontractors is a huge benefit to construction management software for subcontractors because it helps save the relationship between the two.
+If you can prove your position to the GC in case of a dispute, then you can save not only time and stress in emails and phone calls but a potentially worthwhile working relationship that your business is built on, too.

 No matter what the dispute, there's one thing that GCs and subcontractors can all agree on: tracking time in the field is tricky, and inaccurate labor reporting can really cost both the contractor and the subcontractor.
 That's where using construction management software for subcontractors like Raken can help save real dollars.
 "Getting unpredictable job reporting for man hours from subcontractors can eat a company alive," Albert says, "Raken helps get our costs dialed in.
 We want to use real data, so the worklog hours that the subcontractors plug in helps us find discrepancies."